data-integrations/database-plugins/amazon-redshift-plugin/docs/Redshift-batchsource.md

 The '$CONDITIONS' string will be replaced by 'splitBy' field limits specified by the bounding query.
 The '$CONDITIONS' string is not required if numSplits is set to one.

+**Import Query Type**  - Determines how data is extracted—either by using a Table Name or a custom Import Query.

+**Table Name**: Extracts data directly from a specified database table.

 **Bounding Query:** Bounding Query should return the min and max of the values of the 'splitBy' field.
 For example, 'SELECT MIN(id),MAX(id) FROM table'.
 Not required if numSplits is set to one.